SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 »⟮tripartite⟯«|⟮A1=C1⟯|⟮A1=C2, A2=C3⟯
 »⟮transitive⟯«|⟮A1=C1⟯|⟮A1=C2, A2=C2⟯

-Languoids ⟮can't be fully⟯ ⟮＿direct＿⟯ or ⟮＿transitive＿⟯ in their ＿A1A2 alignment＿, as languoids ⟮need some way⟯ to ⟮tell A1 and A2 of a verb with valency = 2 apart⟯.
+Languoids ⟮can't be fully⟯ ⟮＿direct＿⟯ or ⟮＿transitive＿⟯ in their ＿A1A2 alignment＿, as languoids ⟮need some way⟯ to ⟮tell A1 and A2 of a verblike with valency = 2 apart⟯.

 #### case